ouspg/CompSec/Lab1_Fuzzing/README.md

     __Hint__: See AFL [documentation](http://lcamtuf.coredump.cx/afl/README.txt) on how to start the fuzzer.
 You are fuzzing the UnRTF binary, which is located at ```~/unrtf/bin/unrtf```.

-7. Run the fuzzer until you get at least 50 unique crashes and observe the status window to see what is happening.
+7. Run the fuzzer until you get at least 50 unique (saved) crashes and observe the status window to see what is happening.
 A good description of the status window can be found [here](http://lcamtuf.coredump.cx/afl/status_screen.txt).

 **Command line used to configure unrtf**